oracle/fmw-kubernetes/OracleSOASuite/kubernetes/README.md

 ### Oracle SOA Suite on Kubernetes

-The Oracle WebLogic Server Kubernetes Operator (the “operator”) supports deployment of Oracle SOA Suite components such as Oracle Service-Oriented Architecture (SOA), Oracle Service Bus (OSB), and Oracle Enterprise Scheduler (ESS).
+The WebLogic Kubernetes operator (the “operator”) supports deployment of Oracle SOA Suite components such as Oracle Service-Oriented Architecture (SOA), Oracle Service Bus, and Oracle Enterprise Scheduler (ESS).
 Currently the operator supports these domain types:

-* `soa`: Deploys a SOA domain
+* `soa`: Deploys a SOA domain with Oracle Enterprise Scheduler (ESS)
-* `osb`: Deploys an OSB domain
+* `osb`: Deploys an Oracle Service Bus domain
-* `soaess`: Deploys a SOA domain with ESS
-* `soaosb`: Deploys a domain with SOA and OSB
-* `soaessosb`: Deploys a domain with SOA, OSB, and ESS
+* `soaosb`: Deploys a domain with SOA, Oracle Enterprise Scheduler (ESS), and Oracle Service Bus

 ***
-The current supported production release is [21.1.2](https://github.com/oracle/fmw-kubernetes/releases).
+The current supported production release is [21.2.2](https://github.com/oracle/fmw-kubernetes/releases).
 ***

 In this release, Oracle SOA Suite domains are supported using the “domain on a persistent volume”